Frightfest and Screenbound Entertainment Present Followers, in cinemas March 18th 2022.

 READ MORE: #BLUE_WHALE

 However, the true genius of Harben’s pacing sits within the use of social media comments, clicks and views.
 Here, influences provide short video views and opinions on Jonty’s ongoing blog, cutting through the onscreen action with thoughts on the events occurring.
 This only acts to keep the pace and energy high, even when the narrative takes a well-deserved breath.
 But when this is coupled with a filming technique that sees the actors become the crew, Followers finds its unique voice.
 For example, over 50% of the film was shot by Loreece Harrison (Zauna).
-With much of the remaining filming sitting in the hands of her fellow cast.

 READ MORE: THEY’RE OUTSIDE

 While its finale may feel slightly bonkers, Followers is consistently brilliant; it doesn’t need an extensive budget or lavish CGI to make its mark.
 Instead, it bathes in the classic power of storytelling and performance, adding in some truly genius twists and turns along the way.
-At times scary, at times humorous and always engaging, Harben’s movie is an absolute joy.
+At times scary, while humorous and always engaging, Harben’s movie is an absolute joy.
 And while he may never have got to see its Frightfest premiere, I have no doubt his creative slice of horror will find more than a few festival fans.
 However, I only hope this treasure also receives the broader release it so duly deserves.